18gwoo/walkable-2.0-ext/README.md

 Walkable is a web application allowing users to easily retrieve a list of establishments within walking distance.

 # Important
-Requires a working google api key within a .env file in the root directory.
+1. Requires a working google api key within a .env file in the root directory.
 Key must be named GOOGLE_API_KEY.
+2. Then run "npm install" followed by "npm run dev"
+3. Application will be served on localhost:8080

 # Tech Stack